Jordan-003/Jordan-003/Lab09/Lab09.md

    - Parent process id:
    - What is the parent process:
 5. `kill` to kill only the game:
-   - Describe what the effect was:
+   - Describe what the effect was: The game in the other tab closed.
 6. `kill` to kill the game and it's parent process:
    - Describe what the effect was:
 7. Describe what happens if you close / `exit` your connection with Shell C and determine if you can reenter the game (resume the process).